folio-org/okapi/doc/guide.md

 HTTP/1.1 204 No Content
 Content-Length: 0
 ```
-Finally we can stop the Okapi instance we had runnnig, with a simple Ctrl-C.
+Finally we can stop the Okapi instance we had running, with a simple Ctrl-C.

 ## Reference